 We start by considering the progression of matches over the course of a market's operation.
 In order to depict our markets' evolution, we inspect quintiles of activity in each market's operation.
-Namely, for each round in our experimental sessions, we consider the time between the first and last moments of activity.
+Namely, for each round in our sessions, we consider the time between the first and last moments of activity.
 We split that time span into five quintiles, thereby effectively normalizing the length of activity in each of our experimental markets.

-Figure 3 reports the mean number of both transient and permanent matches formed at each quintile of market duration across our treatments, for each combination of matched
+Figure 3 reports the mean number of transient and permanent matches formed at each quin-